 - Chevron B29 [29-75-16] (Kevin Cogan): Sold via US agent Fred Opert to multiple Canadian champion Bill Brack (Toronto, Ontario) and raced through 1975 in STP colours.
 Won at Halifax in August and at Brainerd in September.
 Retained by Brack and run for Kevin Cogan at two races in early 1976 as his new B34 was not ready.
-Sold to 19-year-old Brad Abbott (Messapequa, NY) for 1976 and only raced twice, both times in SCCA events, scoring a win and a third place according to his later advert.
-As he did not score points in NEDiv FB in 1976, these were presumably regional events.
-Abbott then bought a new March 77B and the Chevron was sold to John Galson who raced it in SCCA events in 1977 and 1978.
+Sold to 19-year-old Brad Abbott (Messapequa, NY) later in the season and raced twice, both times in SCCA Regional events, scoring a win and a third place according to his later advert.
+Abbott then bought a new March 77B for 1977 and the Chevron was sold to John Galson who raced it in SCCA events in 1977 and 1978.
 It was bought from Galson by Pat Phalan (Wilmington, DE), and that he kept it right up to 2003, by which time it had been restored to STP livery.
 Reportedly sold to an owner in Arizona who never drove, and then on to Brian Stark (Mequon WI) in 2010, who raced it in 2010 and 2011.

 - March 76B [4?]
 (Bobby Rahal): Doug Shierson Racing ran an orange #9 March 76B in 1976 for Bobby Rahal (Glen Ellyn, IL).
 There were four orange March 76Bs according to March records but only one was built as part of the first batch of cars, 76B-4, strongly suggesting this was Rahal's car.
 The subsequent history of this car is not known until it was advertised in 1985 as "ex-Villeneuve".